Thomas S. Bell Jr.: Civil War

-During this period, Bell was named for colonel of the newly formed 124th Pennsylvania Infantry Regiment (composed largely of Chester County volunteers), but the War Department barred officers from swapping positions, so Bell remained with his regiment as a lieutenant colonel.
-Notably, two of Bell's brothers also served in the Union Army.
-William H. Bell graduated from West Point, and Joseph McClellan Bell served as a colonel in the Army of Virginia and fought at the Second Battle of Bull Run.
+During this period, Bell was nominated for colonel of the newly formed 124th Pennsylvania Infantry Regiment (composed largely of Chester County volunteers).
+However, the War Department barred officers from swapping positions, so Bell remained with his regiment as a lieutenant colonel.

-Back in Virginia, Bell's regiment was assigned to the 2nd Brigade of the 2nd Division, commanded by General Edward Ferrero, under Burnside's 9th Corps. under the overall command of General Burnside.
-Part of the Army of the Potomac, Bell fought at the Second Battle of Bull Run (August 28–30) and the Battle of South Mountain (September 14).
+Back in Virginia after the North Carolina Expedition, Bell's regiment was assigned to the 2nd Brigade of the 2nd Division, commanded by General Edward Ferrero, in the IX Corps under the overall command of General Burnside.
+As part of the Army of the Potomac, Bell fought at the Second Battle of Bull Run (August 28–30) and the Battle of South Mountain (September 14).
 He went on to fight in the Battle of Antietam on September 17, 1862.
-He led his troops to storm a tactically important stone bridge across Antietam Creek held by the Confederates.
+He led his troops as they stormed a tactically important stone bridge across Antietam Creek held by the Confederates.
 Soon after the Union troops seized the bridge, grapeshot struck Bell in the left temple and inflicted a mortal wound.
 Carried to a nearby farmhouse that had been converted into a field hospital, he died of his wounds at 5 p.m.
 The regiment sustained heavy casualties of 125 men killed and wounded during the battle.

+Two of Bell's brothers also served in the Union Army.
+William H. Bell graduated from West Point, and Joseph McClellan Bell served as a colonel in the Army of Virginia and fought at the Second Battle of Bull Run.